IuliiaKonovalova/school_app/README.md

   ![Profile page buttons](documentation/features/profile_page/profile_page_not_admin.png)

-If the user is a parent, the profile has the following look:
+If the user is a parent, the profile has a following look:

   ![Profile page parent](documentation/features/profile_page/profile_parent.png)

-There is an addition field where the parent may assign their relation to a kid as it will be displayed for the school's members.
+There is an additional field where the parent may assign their relation to a kid as it will be displayed for the school's members.

   ![Profile page parent relation field](documentation/features/profile_page/profile_edit_role.png)